 “There are more women in the games industry now than ever before, which is brilliant.
 But my determination has always stayed the same, whether surrounded by men or women.
 One key element that helps is to surround yourself with people who are passionate about what they do and are equally determined.
 In my industry, there are lots of people like this.
 It’s infectious.”

 The investment-gender divide

 With more women going into business and the number of female entrepreneurs on the rise, things are looking good for women.
 But there’s still a divide.
-In a report by the Institute for Public Policy Research and Professor Noreena Hertz, it suggests that banks discriminate against women entrepreneurs asking for loans.
+In a report by the Institute for Public Policy Research (external link) and Professor Noreena Hertz, it suggests that banks discriminate against women entrepreneurs asking for loans.

 “My greatest challenge has been raising funding.
 A large percentage of investment in start-ups goes to men.
 Most investors are men too.
 So, getting them to see that a product aimed at women in business reaches a massive market is difficult.
 But investment is the lifeblood of a digital product and startup in its first two years whilst it gains traction and grows its reach before getting the cash flow that generates profits,” says Joni.